-The indebtedness described in the first bullet above was issued to SMC as a dividend in connection with the Debt Financing.
-See "Certain Relationships and Related Person Transactions - Historical Relationship with Select - Dividend to SMC and Long-term Debt with Related Party."
+The indebtedness described in the second bullet above was issued to SMC as a dividend in connection with the Debt Financing.
+See "Certain Relationships and Related Person Transactions - Historical Relationship with Select - Dividend to SMC and Promissory Note."
 The promissory note will bear interest at a rate equal to the short-term Applicable Federal Rate published by the IRS for the month in which the note is issued and matures upon the closing of this offering or, if later, upon the receipt of any proceeds we may receive in respect of the underwriters' exercise of their option to purchase additional shares pursuant to the underwriting agreement following such date.
 The dividend will be declared to facilitate the return of capital from us to SMC.